fjvallarino/monomer/tasks.md

   - Should node come immediately after wenv in Widget methods?
   - Is merging Task and Producer a good idea? (most likely not)
     - It's clearer for the user to keep them as separate concepts

-Next
-  - Add examples
-    - OpenGL example
-    - Something of generative art (custom Widget example)
   - Find a way out of currState in getSizeReq (most likely add method back to Widget).
 It's very confusing and error prone
   - Should cascadeCtx be part of widget interface?
 Maybe it can be handled on init?
     - This could avoid rebuilding listView items when hidden/shown
-  - Notify of viewport change (maybe for chart?)
-    - Isn't resize enough?
-Not sure what the use case for this was
+    - Not doing it for the time being
   - Can Req combinators be removed?
+    - Maybe create a single use container that sends message on click?
+    - It works in some cases, not in others (mainly in Dropdown use of ListView).
+Not worth doing.

+Next
+  - Add examples
+    - OpenGL example
+    - Something of generative art (custom Widget example)
+  - Rename ListView -> SelectList
+    - Add support for multiple selection
   - Maybe offset should be in node info?
     - Focus tracking in nested non-expanded scrolls is not possible otherwise
     - Maybe IgnoreParentEvents could work?